heading 1

 Still we strive to win her glory

-All to her reknown.
+All to her renown.

 Ilion High School Coat of Arms

 The School's Coat of Arms was created by Gary Conover and Dan McGrath IHS Class of 1964.
 The drawing, by Dan McGrath, is intended to depict Eliphalet Remington.
 The laurel is for scholarship, and the winged foot represents athletics.
 Dan (and Gary) both lettered in track.
+(Information provided by Gary Conover and Thomas Morris, Class of 1964)

-Click HERE for Alma Mater Sheet Music and Midi files
+Alma Mater Sheet Music

 Syracuse University - "Song of Syracuse"